senavirathne/Agentic-AI-Workflow-for-Automated-Trading/Agentic-AI-Trading_Project/README.md

 By default, runtime outputs are written locally:
 - `data/raw/` - Raw bars and news artifacts
 - `data/workflow.sqlite` - SQLite result store
-- `reports/` - Generated report outputs
+- `reports/` - Optional report outputs and project write-ups; the trading workflow does not populate this directory by default

 ### Cloud Storage (Azure)
 You can configure the workflow to use Azure for persistence by setting the following in your `.env`: